Sisu (film): Plot

-In late 1944, during the Lapland War, Aatami Korpi lives alone with his horse and faithful Bedlington Terrier while he searches for gold in the wilderness of Lapland in the gold rush.
-He uncovers a rich deposit, collects a large quantity of nuggets, and travels towards Rovaniemi.
+In late 1944, during the Lapland War, Aatami Korpi searches for gold with his horse and dog in the wilderness of Lapland in the gold rush.
+He uncovers a rich deposit, collects a large quantity of gold nuggets, and travels towards Rovaniemi.
 Along the way, Aatami encounters a large Waffen-SS platoon led by Obersturmführer Bruno Helldorf.
 Helldorf is destroying villages during their retreat towards Norway and has taken several Finnish women captive.
 Helldorf takes little interest in Aatami, letting him pass.
 Aatami is soon accosted by a second unit of SS soldiers who discover his saddlebags full of gold.
-They jeeringly decide to rob and kill him, but he swiftly kills them all instead.
+They jeeringly decide to rob and kill him, but he swiftly kills them all.
 Alerted by the gunfire, Helldorf investigates and discovers the massacre and one of Aatami's gold nuggets.

 Helldorf and his tank pursue Aatami to the edge of a minefield, where Aatami's horse is killed by a landmine.
 Gathering up his gold while Helldorf and his men watch, Aatami intentionally detonates another mine to make his escape.
 Several soldiers are sent after him, but are quickly blown up by mines.
 Helldorf orders two of the captive women ahead to ensure a clear path.
 After retrieving Aatami's dog tag, Helldorf's second-in-command Wolf learns over the radio of Aatami's past.
 After losing his family while fighting as a Finnish Army commando during the Winter War, the vengeful Aatami became the legendary "one-man death squad" whom Joseph Stalin's Red Army nicknamed Koshchei ("the Immortal").
-Helldorf defies his orders to continue retreating in order to hunt down Aatami and steal the gold, explaining to Wolf that Nazi Germany has already lost the war and they will need the gold to escape prosecution for war crimes.
+Helldorf defies his orders to continue retreating in order to hunt down Aatami and steal the gold, explaining to Wolf that Nazi Germany has already lost the war and they will need the gold to bribe their way out of being hanged.

 The German soldiers dispatch dogs to follow Aatami's trail.
-Aatami sends his own dog away before using petrol from one of the German trucks to cover his scent.
+Aatami sends his own dog away to safety before using petrol from one of the German trucks to cover his scent.
 However, the soldiers soon discover him and Aatami dives into a nearby lake.
 Helldorf sends three soldiers onto the lake in a boat, but Aatami kills two of them by slitting their throats underwater and breathes in the escaping air from their necks.
-The remaining German soldier attempts to flee, but is killed by Wolf.
-Aatami uses the soldier's body as a shield after reaching the riverbank and escapes.
+The remaining German soldier attempts to flee, but is killed by Wolf for deserting.
+After reaching the riverbank, Aatami uses the soldier's body to shield himself from the Germans' gunfire and escapes.
 On the other side of the river, Aatami's dog is discovered by Helldorf.